Tane10/ss-framwork-test/README.md

 - GET /api/getScores => Get all scores
 - GET / => serves static HTML file
 - POST /api/submitEntry => Submits a users name and word, calculates score and adds to database

+## Note

+Some words will error as we are using the [Oxford-Dictionary-Json](https://github.com/cduica/Oxford-Dictionary-Json) to validate the words submitted.